cuiyongbo/hello-world/my_wiki/languages/english_notes_12.rst

 | squander
 | Definition: to waste money, time, etc. in a stupid or careless way.
 | Usage: He squandered all his money on gambling.
 |
+| anathema
+| Definition: something or someone that one vehemently dislikes.
+| Usage: racial hatred was anathema to her.
+|
 | vehement
 | vehemence